-9. Automatic Identification System (AIS) data, when aggregated and analyzed using Geographic Information System (GIS) tools, provide a relatively reliable means of analyzing commercial ship traffic activity and density within the SAMP area (see Figure 6).
-AIS is a transponder-based ship identification system that broadcasts vessel data (such as vessel name, type, position, course, speed, navigation status, dimensions, and type of cargo) among ships and with shore-side facilities.
+9. Automatic Identification System (AIS) data, when aggregated and analyzed using Geographic Information System (GIS) tools, provide a fairly reliable means of analyzing commercial ship traffic activity and density within the Ocean SAMP area (see Figure 7.6).
+AIS is a transponder-based ship identification system that broadcasts vessel data (such as vessel name, type, position, course, speed, navigation status, dimensions, and type of cargo) among ships and with shore side facilities.
 Generally, vessels currently required by federal regulation to carry an operational AIS include commercial ships of 65 feet or more in length, all tankers, most commercial towing vessels, and large passenger vessels.
-In addition to the vessels listed above, a vessel navigating in an area in which there is a Vessel Traffic Service (VTS), such as the Port of New York, is also required to carry AIS.
-It is important to note that at the time of this writing, AIS is not required aboard commercial fishing vessels or many ferry boats.
-However, required use of AIS may be expanded in the future.
-It should also be noted that many vessels
+In addition to the vessels listed above, a vessel navigating in an area in which there is a Vessel Traffic Service (VTS), such as the Port of New York and New Jersey, is also required to carry AIS.
+It is important to note that at the time of this writing, AIS is not required aboard commercial fishing vessels or many ferry boats.8 However, required use of AIS may be expanded in the future.
+4 It should also be noted that many vessels especially large yachts or recreational vessels carry AIS even though they are not required to do so (McVay, pers. comm.).

-6 According to 33 CFR §164.46, vessels which must carry AIS include self-propelled vessels of 65 feet or more in length, used for domestic or international commercial shipping, or that are certified to carry less than 151 passengers-for-hire; passenger vessels of 150 gross tons or more; all tankers, regardless of tonnage; vessels, other than passenger vessels or tankers, of 300 gross tonnages or more; towing vessels of 26 feet or more in length and more than 600 horsepower, in commercial service; and passenger vessels certified to carry more than 150 passengers-for-hire.
+7 According to 33 CFR §164.46, vessels that must carry AIS include self-propelled vessels of 65 feet or more in length that are used for domestic or international commercial shipping or that are certified to carry fewer than 151 passengers for hire; passenger vessels of 150 gross tons or more; all tankers, regardless of tonnage; vessels, other than passenger vessels or tankers, of 300 gross tonnages or more; commercial towing vessels of 26 feet or more in length and more than 600 horsepower, in commercial service; and passenger vessels certified to carry more than 150 passengers for hire.

-7 Although fishing vessels are not required to carry AIS, Vessel Monitoring Systems (VMS) are required on some commercial fishing vessels with federal permits as an enforcement mechanism.
-See Chapter 5: Fisheries Resources and Uses for further information.
+8 Although fishing vessels are not required to carry AIS, Vessel Monitoring Systems (VMS) are required on some commercial fishing vessels with federal permits as an enforcement mechanism.
+For further information, see Chapter 5, Commercial and Recreational Fisheries Resources and Uses.

-8 In December 2008 the Coast Guard published a Notice of Proposed Rulemaking in which it was proposed that Federal regulations requiring the use of AIS be expanded to include some ferries and other vessels.
-Specifically, under the proposed rule, the use of AIS would be required by: self-propelled vessels of 65 feet or more in length, engaged in commercial service; towing vessels of 26 feet or more in length and more than 600 horsepower, engaged in commercial towing; self-propelled vessels carrying 50 or more passengers, engaged in commercial service; vessels carrying more than 12 passengers for hire and capable of speeds in excess of 30 knots; dredges and floating plants operating near channels likely to restrict or affect navigation of other vessels; self-propelled vessels carrying or engaged in the movement of certain dangerous cargos (U.S. Coast Guard 2008).
+9 In December 2008, the Coast Guard published a Notice of Proposed Rulemaking in which it was proposed that federal regulations requiring the use of AIS be expanded to include some ferries and other vessels.
+Specifically, under the proposed rule, the use of AIS would be required by self propelled vessels of 65 feet or more in length, engaged in commercial service; towing vessels of 26 feet or more in length and more than 600 horsepower, engaged in commercial towing; self propelled vessels carrying 50 or more passengers, engaged in commercial service; vessels carrying more than 12 passengers for hire and capable of speeds in excess of 30 knots; dredges and floating plants operating near channels likely to restrict or affect navigation of other vessels; self propelled vessels carrying or engaged in the movement of certain dangerous cargos (U.S. Coast Guard 2008).
 As of the time of this writing, final Coast Guard action on these proposed regulations is still pending.